d-t/moneyball-fantacalcio/README.md

-# Applying the Moneyball approach to Serie A Fantasy Football Data
+# Applying Moneyball to Serie A Fantasy Football Data

 This project aims to determine which features are deemed valuable by journalists to be a successful football player in Serie A.